Mitriyweb/agent-scope/openspec/project.md

 - Follow kebab-case for change IDs: `add-feature-name`
 - Use verb-led prefixes: `add-`, `update-`, `remove-`, `refactor-`
 - Keep files under 500 lines for readability
+- **Tests are mandatory**: No code without tests
+- Test files must be comprehensive and cover all code paths
+- Use descriptive test names that explain what is being tested

 ### Dependency Management